openedx/edx-documentation/en_us/discovery_api/source/intro_edx_apis.rst

 ``catalogs``, and ``search``.

-It also provides ``skills``, ``jobs`` and ``job postings`` data for all the published ``courses``.
-These ``skills`` are extracted by text processing provided in course's full description.
-We also collect and save the data about ``jobs`` that are related to ``skills`` in our system using third party tools and services. ``Job posting`` is information about the number of job postings available in market, median salary and companies offering the job, etc.
+It also provides ``skills``, ``jobs`` and ``job postings`` data for all the published ``courses``. the ``skills`` are extracted by text processing provided in course's full description.
+We also collect and save the data about ``jobs`` that are related to ``skills`` in our system using third party tools and services. ``JobPostings`` contains the number of job postings with posting companies and median salary information.